Franco-Taborda/angular-calendar/README.md

 # AngularCalendar

 Angular Calendar is a basic calendar application for the current month.
-You can add, edit and remove reminders
+You can add, edit and remove reminders.
+When clicking the event, the weather will show up but only for a small range of days, otherwise an error message will appear.

 # Installation